These Chicken Tacos are not afraid to put themselves in the running for top taco.

 - 2 cups stock

-When the tomatoes are done roasting add six of them to a blender along with 1 onion, 2 garlic cloves, 1 jalapeno, and a pinch of salt (optional).
+- When the tomatoes are done roasting add six of them to a blender for the Salsa along with 1 onion, 2 garlic cloves, 1 jalapeno, and a pinch of salt (optional).
 Pulse blend, leaving it a bit chunky.
 Taste for seasoning and for heat level.
-You can always add more jalapeno if you want a more fiery salsa.
+You can always add more jalapeno if you want a more fiery Salsa.